KobayashiPapel/KP_ShowBuyDungeon/README.md

 *function
 **Real timer
-    To display your conputer's time.
+    To display your computer's time.

 **Room number maker
      You type word when display it.